Kanban For Projects and Tasks

 Setting Stages

-Stage is the field in the List and Gantt views of the Projects area that represents the corresponding Kanban view column.
-These different stages for tasks can be used to move them from one column to another via drag and drop.
+The Stage field in the List and Gantt views of the Projects area represents the corresponding Kanban view column.
+These different stages for projects and tasks can be used to move them from one column to another via drag and drop.
 Workzone provides the following stages by default:

 NOTE: Stages are configured globally.
 The same stages will appear for all projects across all workspaces.